simplex06/clarusway-aws-devops/ozkan-aws-devops/devops/hands-on/ansible/ansible-03-facts-vars-and-using-secrets/ansible-03-facts-vars-and-using-secrets.md

 ```bash
 ERROR!
 Attempting to decrypt but no vault secrets found
 ```
-- run the playbook like this:
+- Run the playbook with "--ask-vault-pass" command:

 ```bash
 $ ansible-playbook --ask-vault-pass create-user.yml